DirtyHairy/nacl-glow/README.md

 files.
 The build generates x86-32, x86-64 and arm binaries.

-You'll have to place the html, the `.nmf` manifest file and the `.pexe` executables on a webserver in order to try out the program.
+You'll have to place the html, the `.nmf` manifest file and the `.nexe` executables on a webserver in order to try out the program.
 You can find a built version [here](http://www.cspeckner.de/nacl/glow).
 The program builds fine with pepper version 30.

 **Native client currently only works in chrome.
 If the module fails to load, make sure that native client is enabled at chrome://flags**

+#### PNaCl support

+As of Pepper 31, the program works with PNaCl.
+Call `make pnacl` in order to build the PNaCl `.pexe` executable.
+The PNaCl version is available as pnacl.html (hosted [here](http://www.cspeckner.de/nacl/glow/pnacl.html)).
+Note that the PNaCl version might be less stable and will most likely crash on invalid messages from Javascript as PNaCl currently doesn't support exceptions.

 ## The controls